kendallmiller/kendallmiller.github.io/_posts/2023-07-02-using-lean-value-to-make-great-product-decisions.md

 ---
 layout: post
-title: Using Lean Value to make Great Product Decisions
+title: Using Lean Value to Make Great Product Decisions
 description: Focusing your product team on customer value creates winning products faster.
 Here's how to get started.
 date: 2023-07-02
 last_modified_at: 2023-08-23